mollygraton/GettingStarted/README.md

 ----------------------------------------------------------------------
 #### <a name="versioning"></a>Slow down.
 What is a "versioning system"?

 Ah, sorry.
-Imagine you are working on a document, and you want to save your old versions in case you want to go back to one of them if your plans change, or if your computer breaks down.
+Imagine you are working on a DOCUMENT, and you want to save your old versions in case you want to go back to one of them if your plans change, or if your computer breaks down.
 You'd end up with a series of files called, for example, ms.v1.tex, ms.v2.tex, ms.v3.tex, ms.final.tex, ms.final2.tex, ms.submitted.tex and so on.
 A versioning system is a computer program that does this for you.
 It allows you to work on one file, ms.tex, while keeping track of all your old versions.
 It allows you to go back to them if you want.
 It also handles that situation where your collaborator makes some changes and sends you ms.v1.pjm.tex, <em>after</em> you have moved on to ms.v2.tex: it <em>merges</em> the two files together for you.
 Let's compare some basic usage of the git versioning system with your old way of doing things.

 <table>
   <tbody>